How Long Does an Annulment Take?

 Common Annulment Timelines

 The length of time it takes to obtain an annulment varies depending on the reasons for the annulment and the country in which you are applying.
-If you are seeking an annulment because you were never validly married, the process may be fairly quick.
-However, if you are seeking an annulment due to one of the other reasons, the process can take much longer.
+Church law stipulates that the process should be completed within 12 months – sometimes it is a little shorter and other times a little longer depending on the case.

 Artboard 1.jpg